DistributedSystemsProject/LockerDevice/README.md

 Authorization Server (Lua + Redis DB): https://github.com/DistributedSystemsProject/AuthorizationServer

 # Known Issues
 The code works only with Arduino AVR Boards 1.6.21.
-If you update to a newer version, the program can't start.
+If you update to a newer version, the program can't start (only tested with Arduino IDE on Windows 10).